nuls-io/devsite/docs/Guide/g_create_node_checklist.md

 - 200 GB hard disk

 At this time, the recommended configuration will give you an "over configured" node server.
 "Over configured" is what you want in a node server, for the following reasons:
 1. Your node server needs to have the capability to provide instant high performance when it is required to process a block.
-If your node cannot provide that, your node's created rating will drop.
-Your node will be less attractive to new stakers.
+If your node cannot provide that, your node's credit rating will drop, and yourt node will be less attractive to stakers.
 2. You are not going to be monitoring your node all the time.
-You wany ytour nodew t obe able to respond to an increase in performance demand with you having to make any changes/adjustments.
+You want your node to be able to respond to an increase in performance demand without you having to make any changes/adjustments.

 We recommend Linux: CentOS 7, OpenSuse, Ubuntu, Fedora, Windows ***